project-error/projecterror.dev/docs/npwd/start/Install.md

 ### Basic Configuration
 :::caution
 Standalone installation requires a users table of some sort that stores player identifiers.
 If you are a menu based server and don't use popular frameworks, you will need to use [pe-core](https://github.com/project-error/pe-core) so you can use this resource.
-It's a very basic "framework" and wlll have no impact on your server.
+It's a very basic "framework" and will have no impact on your server.
 :::
 *NPWD* uses a `config.json` file that contains important information **required** for the resource to work correctly.
 This file is location within the root of your `npwd` folder.
 See [here](https://github.com/project-error/npwd/blob/master/config.json).

-#### Databse Configuration
+#### Database Configuration
 ```json
 "database": {
     "useIdentifierPrefix": false,